Azure Functions#

 Option 1:

-1. Access to the Azure portal Resource Groups and create a new Resource group named LithopsResourceGroup (or similar) in your preferred region.
+1. Access the Azure portal Resource Groups and create a new Resource group named LithopsResourceGroup (or similar) in your preferred region.
 If you already have a resource group, omit this step.

-2. Access to the Azure portal Storage Accounts and create a new Storage Account with a unique name, for example: lithops0sa25s1.
+2. Access the Azure portal Storage Accounts and create a new Storage Account with a unique name, for example: lithops0sa25s1.
 If you already have a storage account, omit this step.

 Option 2: